-Our historical net tangible book deficit as of June 30, 2021 was \$(83.7) million, or \$(42.41) per share of our common stock.
+Our historical net tangible book deficit as of June 30, 2021 was \$(83.7) million, or \$(137.17) per share of our common stock.
 Our historical net tangible book deficit is the amount of our total tangible assets less our total liabilities and preferred stock, which is not included within stockholders' deficit.
-Historical net tangible book deficit divided by the number of shares of our common stock outstanding as of June 30, 2021.
+Historical net tangible book deficit per share represents historical net tangible book deficit divided by the number of shares of our common stock outstanding as of June 30, 2021.

-Our pro forma net tangible book value as of June 30, 2021, before giving effect to this offering, was \$ million, or \$ per share.
+Our pro forma net tangible book value as of June 30, 2021, before giving effect to this offering, was \$11.1 million, or \$0.63 per share.
 Pro forma net tangible book value, before the issuance and sale of shares in this offering, gives effect to:

-- the automatic conversion of all outstanding shares of convertible preferred stock into an aggregate of 51,450,435 shares of our common stock upon the closing of this offering; - the issuance of shares of common stock upon the assumed net exercise of warrants that otherwise expire upon or prior to the closing of this offering (assuming an initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus); and - the issuance of shares of our common stock issuable upon the conversion of the SAFEs upon the closing of this offering in the aggregate amount of \$8.9 million (assuming an initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus).
+- the automatic conversion of all outstanding shares of convertible preferred stock into an aggregate of 15,906,537 shares of our common stock upon the closing of this offering; - the issuance of 150,201 shares of common stock upon the assumed net exercise of warrants that otherwise expire upon or prior to the closing of this offering; and - the issuance of 931,485 shares of our common stock issuable upon the conversion of the outstanding SAFEs upon the closing of this offering in the aggregate amount of \$8.9 million.